 If your Second, Gently Used item, Remant, or Scrap Bundle has not shipped yet, we can cancel it for a refund, but once it has shipped it becomes final sale.
 If you are unsure about a purchase of a final sale item, please reach out to us ahead of time so we can help answer any questions you might have.

-We ship worldwide, and we ship from North Carolina in the United States.
+We ship worldwide, and we ship from Tennessee in the United States.

 We ship worldwide.
 International shipping varies widely depending on the receiving country and a myriad of other factors.
 In most cases, it takes a few weeks for international orders to arrive.